 The rights referred to in this Law, whatever nature thereof, shall be valued at their purchase price, in accordance with the provisions of Art.
 10.3.b) of Law 19/1991, of 6 June, the Property Tax Law.

 Article 19.
 Value Added Tax and Canary Islands General Indirect Tax.

 - The reduced Value Added Tax rate of 7 percent shall apply to the following transactions:

 - The supply of services consisting of the assignment of timeshare rights in properties mentioned in Article 1 of this Law.

-- Any other type of use of property for a determined or determinable period of the year with supply of any additional hotel and catering services.
+- Any other type of use of the property for a determined or determinable period of the year with the supply of any additional hotel and catering services.

 - The services referred to in Article 91.
 1. 2. ii of Law 37/1992, of 28 December, the Value Added Tax Law, supplied by the natural persons or corporate entities referred to in Article 4.3 of this Law.

 - The transactions referred to in the preceding sub-paragraph, if effected in the Autonomous Community of the Canary Islands, shall be subject to the general rate provided for Canary Islands General Indirect Tax according to the legislature thereof.

 Article 20.
 Property Transfer and Legal Deeds Tax.